 To celebrate National Walking Month, we’re putting together a collection of the best walking routes available to patients recovering from surgery.
 Our list today focuses on the picturesque market town of Shepton Mallet, located in the Mendip district of Somerset.
 The semi-rural location means the surrounding countryside is easily accessible to those wanting to get outdoors.
-If you have recently undergone surgery and are looking for a peaceful and restorative way to recover, Shepton Mallet’s walking routes may be just what you need.
+If you have recently undergone surgery at the nearby Shepton Mallet Hospital and are looking for a peaceful and restorative way to recover, Shepton Mallet’s walking routes may be just what you need.

 Walking is a low-impact form of exercise that can help improve circulation, strengthen your leg muscles, and serve as a general boost in your recovery.
 It’s important to choose walking routes that are appropriate for your post-surgery needs.
 Shepton Mallet offers a variety of walking trails, ranging from easy strolls to more challenging hikes.